 PD Buddy Sink is simple to configure.
 Just plug it into a computer while holding the setup button, and connect to the USB CDC console interface.
 Alternatively, use the (still experimental) configuration GUI.
 The configuration interface works with Linux, Mac OS X, and Windows 10.

 The PD Buddy Sink's firmware is stable, with a few more features planned.
 It provides a USB serial console interface for editing and saving configuration, and is able to negotiate with power supplies to request fixed voltages and currents.
 An option for GiveBack is available, which allows the power supply to reduce power temporarily if another device needs more.
 The firmware allows users to control PD negotiations and show the power supply's capabilities while in Setup mode.
 In support of these features, I designed a splitter board which allows users to connect the Sink to their computer and an external USB power supply simultaneously.
-To the best of my knowledge, the PD Buddy Sink is compliant with the USB Power Delivery Specification, Revision 2.0, Version 1.3.
+The firmware also allows requests from USB PD programmable power supplies, which offer a wide range of voltages (20 mV increments at up to 3-21 V, though the Sink can't run at less than about 4 V).
+To the best of my knowledge, the PD Buddy Sink is compliant with the USB Power Delivery Specification, Revision 2.0, Version 1.3, and with Revision 3.0, Version 1.1.

 Documentation for the configuration API is available, allowing developers to produce libraries and applications for configuring the PD Buddy Sink.
 I have written a small Python library for this purpose, providing both direct and abstracted access to the serial configuration API.
 A basic configuration GUI has been implemented using this library and GTK+, allowing users to edit and save...Read more »